theywa/enketo-express-oc/doc/oc-api.md

 Otherwise, use exactly as [POST /survey/preview/iframe](http://apidocs.enketo.org/v2/#/post-survey-preview-iframe)

+### POST /survey/preview/participant

+Returns a URL that points to an **empty** "Participant" form preview.

+- Has an optional `go_to_error_url` parameter that in conjunction with `go_to` will prompt the user to redirect to a _mini form_ if the go_to target is not available or hidden.

+Otherwise, use exactly as [POST /survey/preview/iframe](http://apidocs.enketo.org/v2/#/post-survey-preview-iframe)

 ### DELETE /survey/cache

 Remove the cached survey transformation results from Enketo.
 To be used when an already-launched XForm has been edited and is re-published.
 Highly recommended to use this only when necessary to avoid severe loading performance degradation.